hrachishkhanyan/PUCHIK/README.md

 ## Usage

-The main class in this package is the "Mesh" class.
+The main class in this package is the "Interface" class.
 To set up a mesh, import it from PUCHIK:

 ```python
 from PUCHIK import Mesh